Caparisun/Linear_Regression_Project/README.md

 The distribution of a few important variables to our model:
-Even though some of our variables were heavily skewed we decided to keep outliers and scaling of these variables the way they are.
+Even though some of our variables had large outliers, we decided to keep them the way they are.
 We made this decision based on our experience with real estate markets, where outliers and skewed data usually have a meaning to them, and we didn't want to artificially change the influence of these variables on our model.
+In a later iteration it turned out to increase accuracy of the model, when some data ins transformed and outliers get removed.

 ![Picture](https://github.com/Caparisun/data_mid_bootcamp_project_regression/blob/master/Pictures/ditribution.png)

 The relationship of price and living space of a unit:
-As expected, price and living space appear positively correlated
+As expected, price and living space appear positively correlated.

 ![Picture](https://github.com/Caparisun/data_mid_bootcamp_project_regression/blob/master/Pictures/sqftprice.png)

-We also used a correlation matrix to identify variables that mean the same things and decided to only move forward with one of the variables that were correlated to another.
+We also used a correlation matrix to identify variables that mean the same things and decided to only move forward with one of those correlated variables.

 ## Summary of the initial findings